top of page

 Utilize social media live streaming for online selling and e-commerce

-Facebook started the trend of live streaming, and other apps shortly followed.
-The secret to live selling’s success is its tangible quality.
-Live sellers are seen by the customers real-time, and they interact with their viewers when they read comments.
-Live selling also increases the seller’s credibility, because the transactions are seen by the whole world, and the sellers’ faces are seen by everyone.
-Basically, the whole world is your witness, and everyone’s involved.
-Lastly, live selling allows for the sellers to respond to queries and provide demos for the products.
+Facebook started this trend, and other apps quickly followed suit.
+The secret to live selling's success is its tangible quality.
+Customers see the sellers in real-time and can interact with them through comments.
+Live selling also enhances the sellers' credibility since transactions are visible to the whole world, and the seller's face is visible to everyone.
+It's like the whole world is your witness, and everyone is involved.
+Plus, live selling allows sellers to answer questions and provide demos for the products.

-Even with the Philippines slowly going back to normal, live selling remains as one of the most convenient ways for Filipinos to shop.
+Even as the Philippines gradually returns to normal, live selling remains one of the most convenient ways for Filipinos to shop.
+It offers a unique and interactive shopping experience that's hard to beat.

 6. Influencer Stamp